3_Drawing Shapes

 In this lesson, we add a class to our framework to simplify the use of vertex buffers and then use the class to draw shapes with multiple vertices and colors.

 In our last app, we drew a single point with only a single vertex.
-But we need more than a single vertex to draw anything that is more complicated than a point.
+But we need more than a single vertex to draw shapes.
 For example, triangles have 3 vertices, squares have 4 vertices, and hexagons have 6 vertices.
-As the number of shapes and their vertices grow, we need to make use of memory objects called vertex buffers so it is easier to process the data.
+As the number of shapes and their vertices grow, we need to make use of memory objects called vertex buffers to process the data collectively.

 Using Vertex Buffers